martin-braun/CocChad/README.md

 ### FireNvim

-This configuration is compatible with [glacambre/firenvim](https://github.com/glacambre/firenvim), load the plugin and install the browser bridge via `<leader>cfni` in a normal terminal session.
-To transform a textarea to a Neovim window, you have to trigger it with (cmd+e / ctrl+e).
+This configuration is compatible with [glacambre/firenvim](https://github.com/glacambre/firenvim).
+To install the browser bridge and transform a textarea to a Neovim window, you have to trigger it with (cmd+e / ctrl+e) in the browser.